-Sultanahmet Camii in Turkish which is well-known as the Blue Mosque is a historical place.
-Sultanahmet mosque is known as the blue mosque due to its blue tiles that covered the walls of the interior part of the mosque.
-Travelers always have many questions about vising the blue mosque from the entrance fee to the dress code, where to put their shoes, and so on.
-Here we are going to answer all these kinds of questions after knowing a short brief information about the history of the blue mosque.
+Sultanahmet Camii, in Turkish, is well-known as the Blue Mosque and a historical place.
+It is known as the Blue Mosque due to its blue tiles covering the interior walls.
+Travelers always have many questions about visiting the Blue Mosque, from the entrance fee to the dress code, where to put their shoes, etc. Here, we are going to answer all these kinds of questions after giving a brief introduction to the history of the Blue mosque.

 All About Turkey Blue Mosque (Sultanahmet Camii)

 This historical Mosque was built during the empire of Ahmed I from 1609 to 1616.
-After losing in the 1603-1618 war with Persia, due to assert again Ottoman power, Sultan Ahmet I decided to build one of the biggest mosques in Istanbul.
+After losing in the 1603-1618 war with with Persia due to asserting Ottoman power again, Sultan Ahmet said, ” I decided to build one of the biggest mosques in Istanbul.”

-For more than forty years, Sultanahmet mosque would be the first imperial mosque.
-This mosque like many other mosques in Turkey has a madrasa, a hospice, and importantly a tomb of the founder.
+Blue Mosque, Turkey For more than forty years, Sultanahmet mosque would be the first imperial mosque.
+Like many other mosques in Turkey, this mosque has a madrasa, a hospice, and, importantly, a tomb of the founder.

-Sultanahmet mosque is not just a tourist attraction, it also is active, and the mosque is closed during prayer time for half hour to non-worshippers.
-This mosque is a historical mosque and the best way for seeing its architecture is at the Hippodrome.
+Sultanahmet mosque is not just a tourist attraction; it is also active.
+During prayer time, the mosque is closed to non-worshippers for half an hour.
+This mosque is historical, and the best way to see its architecture is at the Hippodrome.
 The entrance for non-Muslim and Muslim visitors is the same.

 Structure of the Blue Mosque

-In August 1609, the building of the mosque was begun.
+The mosque was begun in August 1609.
 Sedefkar Mehmet Aa, a student of the famous architect Sinan, was in charge of the project.
 The eight-volume comprehensive notebook for the building is still kept in the library of Topkapi Palace.

 In contrast to the year (1616) recorded on the mosque’s entrance, Sultan Ahmet I was present for the 1617 dedication of Istanbul’s final imperial mosque.
-And Sultan Ahmet’s successor Mustafa I signed the final accounts when the building had not yet been completed.
+Sultan Ahmet’s successor, Mustafa I, signed the final accounts when the building had not yet been completed.

 The Sultanahmet Mosque successfully integrates two different architectural styles.
 The nearby Hagia Sophia borrows Byzantine and conventional Islamic architectural features.